Don't look now but you're probably installing something else other than what you downloaded.

 When I was doing computer work for people (installing, networking, tutoring, etc.) I would install software for people that they could afford.
 Whether it was open source, or whether it was paid software.
 Usually, open source or freeware.

-Then in the past decade I noticed a huge increase in a dark pattern which at the time I thought was just something to click by and not give too much thought to.
+Then in the past decade I noticed a huge increase in a deceptive pattern which at the time I thought was just something to click by and not give too much thought to.
 The “Download Google Chrome” epidemic.

 Yes, I said epidemic because it is everywhere it seems.
 Software companies are in bed with Google (or Alphabet, if you prefer) and they are cashing in, in ways you couldn’t even imagine.
 Your data.